labai/opa/README.md

 - Support connection pool.
 - Support wide range of types, used in Java and Progress.
 - Temp-table can be automatically mapped to List.
-- AppServer connection type can be STATE_FREE, STATELESS.

 ----
 ## SAMPLES